mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   With a loud and quick huff he took off without looking, barrelling straight into Melna and paying her no mind as he kept his path.
 She looked back at him, incredulous, and said, "Hey, mind yourself!"

   But there was no response in either eye or stride.
-She quickly measured her options and decided to follow him out of suspicion that there was more to this man than a bad day.
+She quickly measured her options and decided that she had just enough time to follow him to at least the center of the city.
+She could always get word from the observatory from Shaki, and she was suspicious that there was something he had just heard that she might find interesting.

   She placed her steps as quickly as possible, trying to keep up as they entered a crowded islet near the center of the city.
 He seemed to move through the crowd without causing a stir, seeing openings in the chaos before they formed.
 A couple times, she thought she had lost him, but his messy robes made him easy to spot.
 They had nearly reached the pier to North Harbor before he turned south onto a small dock and slowed his pace to look for boats on his left side.
 Melna immediately took a position hiding behind a large wooden column as she looked on.

   "The magistrate hasn't seen them in Shaki either," he said as he approached a boat. *Was he speaking to someone?*